Luke

 Ferrante

-Multidisciplinary Theater Artist
+Multidisciplinary Theater Creative

 About

 This past school year, he interned at the American Repertory Theater (A.R.T.), assisting both the directing and company management teams on Wonder, a new musical that completed its run in February.
 Following that experience, and a prior Stage Management Observership on The Odyssey, he joined the A.R.T.'s Student Advisory Committee, where he helps discuss new opportunities to engage the Harvard student body as the theater expands into its new Allston home.
 Luke also worked as Company Manager and Marketing Assistant for LATE at Boston Center for the Arts, where he collaborated with the Associate Producer to coordinate artist contracts, served as the primary point of contact for all creative teams during performances, and worked alongside box office and marketing staff.
+Luke is a proud alum of Interlochen Arts Academy, where he spent three years studying musical theater.

 Resume